Reach Out and Read's Developmental Milestones of Early Literacy

 - brightly colored books to touch and taste

-To get started, fill in the information and you will recieve tips about your child and what you can do!
+To get started, fill in the information and you will receive tips about your child and what you can do!

 Would you like to receive child development tips and activities through email?